 Reasons for the high turnover rate in the technology industry include – 1) a talent shortage and surge of high paying jobs giving tech talent a market advantage to negotiate bigger pay packets, 2) a lack of opportunity for advancement and professional development, and 3) toxic work environments.

 What can be done to improve staff retention in tech?

 - Offering competitive remuneration can directly impact staff retention.
 Tech employers need to make sure talent is receiving competitive pay to discourage them from moving to competitors for a salary increase.
 It is important to research market rates and make sure as an employer you are offering packages that attract and retain talent.

 - Investing in learning and development opportunities is a must!
-To retain talent, it is important to provide ongoing learning and development opportunities and create an environment which advances employees within the business.
+To retain talent, it is important to provide ongoing learning and development opportunities and create an environment that advances employees within the business.
 As the tech landscape evolves and develops it is more important now than ever to make this a top priority.

 - Company culture is paramount.
 It is important to drive diversity and inclusion within the workplace.
 Tech workers have a lot of options and will not want to advance themselves in a company that tolerates a discriminatory work environment.

 - Aligning your benefits with the needs of the talent you are hiring is key.
-A lot of workers are looking for flexible-work schemes and work-life balance as well as an innovative environment.
+A lot of workers are looking for flexible work schemes and work-life balance as well as an innovative environment.
 The tech industry is well known for its quirky workspaces so making it appealing to the talent is a great way to keep people happy at work.